Healthdirect Free Australian health advice you can count on.

 • having sex with a tampon in

-If you forget to take a tampon out at the end of your period it can become lodged at the top of your vagina, next to the cervix.
+If you forget to take a tampon out at the end of your period, it can become lodged at the top of your vagina, next to the cervix.
 The string may still be noticeable.

 What symptoms are related to a lost tampon or other object?

-Signs that you may have a retained object in your vagina include:
+Symptoms of a retained object in your vagina include:

-• a bad smell from the vaginal area
+• a bad smell from your vagina

-• vaginal itching, swelling or redness
+• vaginal itching or redness

 • pain or discomfort when passing urine (peeing)